My Account

 • Start each bullet with an action verb.

-Pro Tip: To stay relevant and snappy, include more bullet points in the top of your film editor CV experience section and less in your older jobs.
+💡 Pro tip: To stay relevant and concise, include more bullet points at the top of your film editor CV experience section and fewer in your older roles.

-4. Write a compelling video editor CV education section
+4. Make the video editor CV education section compelling

-• Use relevant accomplishments to prove you've had the passion for video editing back in school.
+• Use relevant accomplishments to prove you've had a passion for video editing back in school.

-• Prove transferable skills if you weren't into video editing.
+• Demonstrate transferable skills if you weren't interested in video editing.

 • Mention your projects, sports teams, or clubs.